Eric Trump Slammed On Twitter For Apparently Not Knowing How Journalism Works

 As The Washington Post reports, Fahrenthold won the Pulitzer for reporting on the Trump Foundation, so that could explain Eric Trump’s apparent disapproval of his email.

-He investigated Donald Trump’s “philanthropy” and found that the president hadn’t donated any of his personal money to his foundation since the year 2008.
-The foundation was not legally permitted to get external donations which led the state of New York to rescind its ability to fundraise.
+He investigated Donald Trump’s “philanthropy” and found that the president hadn’t donated any of his personal money to his foundation since 2008.
+The foundation was not legally permitted to get external donations,,which led the state of New York to rescind its ability to fundraise.
 Fahrenthold’s investigative reporting also found indications that Donald Trump had used his foundation’s revenue to purchase items for himself and his for-profit company.
 This could violate “self-dealing” laws.

 Fahrenthold also broke the story about the Access Hollywood tape in which Donald Trump boasted about groping women.
 The revelation triggered large scale protests ahead of the 2016 presidential election and the president eventually said that the tape was just an example of locker-room talk.

 The reaction to Eric Trump’s tweet caused his name to trend on Twitter for hours on Friday.
 However, it seems clear that it drummed up a lot of support for David Fahrenthold as many people praised him for the professionalism he displayed in the email.
-He hasn’t tweeted about Trump publicizing letter as yet and hasn’t shown that he’s aware of the attention the situation it’s getting.
+He hasn’t tweeted about Trump publicizing the letter as of yet, and hasn’t shown that he’s aware of the attention the situation is getting.

 Eric Trump hasn’t used his Twitter account to directly respond to the backlash either.